 Pastilles and chewing gum

+The Group’s largest pastille brand, Läkerol, is more than 100 years old.
+Other leading pastilles brands are Mynthon and King .
 Within chewing gum Cloetta is the leader in Finland with the brand Jenkki and has a leading position in the Netherlands and Belgium with Sportlife and Xylifresh.
 Cloetta has also paved the way for the use of xylitol in chewing gums.

 Market and sales

 The Group focuses on volume growth and margin expansion, cost efficiency and employee development.
 Strong local brands and presence combined with a widening of the product range as well as the launch of and potential acquisition of new products and brands will support the growth.
-Synergies, production restructuring and improved processes and systems will improve cost efficiency.
+Synergies, production efficiencies and improved processes and systems will improve cost efficiency.

 Cloetta has 8 factories covering most production technologies.
 The factories are found in Sweden, the Netherlands, Belgium, Slovakia and Ireland.

 The confectionery market is quite insensitive to cyclical fluctuations, and is one of the most impulse driven goods groups within retail.
 Consumption patterns and flavour preferences vary between markets.
 For example, chocolate consumption is significantly lower in the Nordic countries compared with the rest of Europe, while the consumption of sugar confectionery is higher in the Nordic countries than the rest of Europe.
 Confectionery consumption also varies a lot, for example the per capita consumption in the Nordic countries is more than twice the consumption of southern Europe.